kotolex/checking/README.md

 Success percent: 50.00%
 ==============================
 ```
-If you will use parameter verbose=3 in example above, result will be:
+If you use parameter verbose=3 in example above, result will be:

 ```text
 Starting suite "My Suite"